BonanKou/SOSum-A-Dataset-of-Extractive-Summaries-of-Stack-Overflow-Posts-and-labeling-tools/README.md

 Both the GUI and chrome extension can be found in `labeling_tools` folder.

 ### GUI for labeling CSV files
-A GUI tool is developed to facilitate labeling of SO posts in CSV files with the same format of `question.csv` and `answer.csv`.
+~A GUI tool is developed to facilitate labeling of SO posts in CSV files with the same format of `question.csv` and `answer.csv`.~ (Update on 2/2/2022.
+Instead of `question.csv` and `answer.csv`, load `example.csv` to try out the GUI.)
 A screenshot of our GUI is displayed below.
 ![A screenshot of GUI](https://github.com/BonanKou/SOSum-A-Dataset-of-Extractive-Summaries-of-Stack-Overflow-Posts-and-labeling-tools/blob/main/screenshot_wide.png)